matjaz99/alertmonitor/README.md

 ## Metrics

-Metrics are available on URI endpoint:
+Metrics are available in Prometheus format on URI endpoint:

 ```
 GET /alertmonitor/metrics